walkerRnD/codebuff/npm-app/README.md

-# Manicode
+# The AI tool for senior engineers

+Manicode makes experienced engineers more productive, every day.

+Go faster, even in large codebases!

-Manicode is an AI coding assistant that runs from your command line.
-It has access to all files in your project and carries out tasks for you.
+Run `manicode` from your terminal.
+Tell it what to do.
+It will read and write to files in your project to swiftly accomplish tasks.

 ## Installation